(re)Optimize Existing Pages for Organic Search

 Improve the Existing Content

-Google rewards sites with an engaging user experience.
+Google rewards sites with a quality user experience.
 This means quality content and images.

 When the need for content heads up against the redesign effort, usually design wins.
 The content ends up as a meaningful afterthought.